 - RAID: It is a special system for protecting data even if the server crashes.

 - A Secure DataCenter: This will make sure your data isn’t damaged by natural or humane (intruder) cases.

 - Backups: Backing up data for emergency instances is necessary.
 If your hosting provider handles this issue, then you will not have to bother about downloading a backup plugin, hence saving the space for a security plugin.

 - SSDs: SSDs are faster than HDD, and it makes perfect sense to pick web hosts that provide SSDs for storage.

 - Server-Side Caching: Caching can drastically improve page load times as well.

 4. Install only Necessary Plugins and Maintain Them

 Some plugins go defacto with any WordPress website.
 And you might need to install some others to avail features specific to your niche.
 But do ask yourself from time to time, “Do I really need this Plugin?”

-You see, if your site has too many plugins, that would mean too many lines of code which can be used by the hackers to crack into your system.
+You see, if your site has too many plugins, that would mean too many lines of code that can be used by the hackers to crack into your system.
+According to statistics, more than 50% of WordPress vulnerabilities are due to poorly coded or outdated plugins.
 So not only is it necessary to keep only the necessary plugins, but it is also important to update them at regular intervals.
 Plugins that have not been updated in a while are prone to malicious attacks.
 In a nutshell. if the plugin developers have abandoned the plugin, you should too.